parhammmm/djan-n-go/README.md

 #djan-n-go

 ## Introduction
-A simple tool for creating a new boilerplate django project (with virtualenv, git, backbone, AMD loader, bootstrap, ...) and replicating a current django project together with its dependencies.
+A simple tool for creating a new boilerplate django project.

 Currently only supports Linux

-## Dependencies
-You need python2.7, pip and git installed

-## Todo
-* Document fab file usage

 ## Installation